jekadegever/Linux_ANSI_C90_Labaratory/course_assignment_2/README.md

 - The program uses `#define SIZE 3` in `magicSquare.h` to set the matrix dimensions.
 - You can change the matrix size by modifying the `SIZE` macro and recompiling.
-- Make sure to provide **exactly SIZE×SIZE** valid integers in the input.

 ## 📜 License